 The best method to safely reduce the height of Saint Augustine grass is to do it slowing in stages over time, and over many lawn mowings.

-This way, the Saint Augustine grass will re-train its crowns to grow at a lower height, and the lawn will not die.
-When a Saint Augustine lawn is being re-trained to grow at a lower height, expect some small areas of turf to possibly die away, this cannot be helped.
+This way, the Saint Augustine grass will re-train its crowns to grow at a lower height, and the lawn will not generally suffer as badly.
+When a Saint Augustine lawn is being re-trained to grow at a lower height, expect some small areas of turf to possibly diminish away, this cannot be helped.
 However, if we're careful these instances should be greatly reduced and easily recovered from.

 The Process Of Lowering Mowing Heights

-Frequent lawn mowing is very important at this time, if the lawn is left too long between cuts, the crowns will either not lower at all or will otherwise simply raise higher again, and the lawn will be scalped and possibly die if the height is reduced at the next cut.
+Frequent lawn mowing is very important at this time, if the lawn is left too long between cuts, the crowns will either not lower at all or will otherwise simply raise higher again, and the lawn will be scalped and possibly weaken or brown off if the height is reduced at the next cut.

 In Summer time, and if the lawn is in good health, reduce the lawn mowing height one notch at a time every week to two weeks.
 If mowing every week, keep the same height over two lawn mowings.